Enter the country or territory for the information paper you want. (We do not have information papers on all countries.)

 Finally, the report is adopted during the Working Group session a few days after the review, and then again at a full session of the HRC.

-For further information check out the NZ Human Rights Commission website
+For further information check out the New Zealand Human Rights Commission website

 For any queries or for further information please contact firstname.lastname@example.org